johannesroesner/othivity/README.md

 **Responses:**

-`204 NO CONTENT` -> Activity deleted successfully
+`204 NO CONTENT` → Activity deleted successfully

 `404 NOT FOUND` → Activity not found

-`401 UNAUTHORIZED` → Authentication required
+`403 Forbidden` → Insufficient permissions

 ---